 80% of children will suffer from domestic violence

-Eye Nepal believes that education is the way to unravel the chains of poverty.
-We seek to attract and retain children at school at a young age, to properly prepare them for later years of education and to improve their chances of success once there.
+Eye Nepal believes that good education is the way to unravel the chains of poverty.
+We help schools to attract and retain children at school from a young age, to properly prepare them for later years of education and to improve their chances of success once there.